oracle-samples/maa/wls-hydr/README.md

 #### 8. The topology is using an different HTTP server from OHS
 In this case, use the tool as prescribed in variation #5 and then manually configure the LBR, the HTTP server nodes and the HTTP server itself.

+#### 9. The topology is using a single OHS node and a single WLS node
+Oracle does not recommend configuring Disaster Protection when primary is not highly available in the scope of the primary data center (providing local redundancy for each component ).
+The WLS_HYDR framework, however, supports this use case for testing and development purposes.
+In this case, use the tool providing only one IP for OHS and one IP for WLS in the appropriate properties in the prem.env file.
+The framework will create only one node in OCI for OHS and only one node for WLS in secondary.

 KNOWN ISSUES/ OTHER LIMITATIONS
 ==================================================